Baojun E200

-The Baojun E200 is a battery electric city car manufactured by SAIC-GM-Wuling (SGMW) since 2018 under the Baojun marque.
+The Baojun E200 is a battery electric city car manufactured by SAIC-GM-Wuling (SGMW) from 2018 to 2025 under the Baojun marque.
 It is a two-seater car with two doors and a hatch at the rear.
 It is the second vehicle in Baojun's electric microcar series, after the E100 and before the E300.
 Since 2021, it is also known as the Wuling Nano EV.